Marshall Road

-Marshall Road is an east-west road in the northern suburbs of Perth, Western Australia.
+Marshall Road is an east–west road in the northern suburbs of Perth, Western Australia.
 It is continuous with Beach Road.

 Route description

-Marshall Road starts off at a roundabout with Isodoon Street and Dayton Boulevard in a suburban development in Dayton.
+Marshall Road starts off at a roundabout with Isoodon Street and Dayton Boulevard in a suburban development in Dayton.
 From there, it heads west as a four lane dual carriageway with a speed limit of 60 km/h.
 220 m later, Marshall Road intersects with Drumpellier Drive.
 Approximately 200 m after that, Marshall Road turns into a two lane single carriageway with a speed limit of 80 km/h.
 The road becomes somewhat rural in character, as it passes between paddocks in Bennett Springs.
 The road passes over Bennett Brook before intersecting with Altone Road.
 On the north side of the road is Whiteman Park, and on the south side of the road is the residential area of Bennett Springs.
 2 km after that intersection is the intersection with Beechboro Road North.
 Just before that intersection, the speed limit of Marshall Road changes to 70 km/h, and just after that intersection, Marshall Road changes back into a four lane dual carriageway.